I find that there is little difference between creating money, self-love,

 an old, worn out habit that just needs to be transformed.
 No big deal.

-Catch myself in the act.
-If I can catch myself thinking negatively while
+- Catch myself in the act.
+If I can catch myself thinking negatively

 ones, then all the better because that stops the negative chatter in